Historic Elland

 SHeppener

-This will be the start of the "Elland - Huddersfield Road and Ainleys" page which would be to continue along this main road, OR you can tour to the right of the distant telegraph pole and up past "Elland - Westgate and to Hullen Edge".
+This will be the start of the "Elland - Huddersfield Road and Historic Ainleys" page which would be to continue along this main road OR this page continues up Northgate on the right, just before the distant telegraph pole and up to The Cross.

 Elland Historic Society webpage